SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: Simulation study

-For the Gaussian case, we evaluate the noiseless surface on a large grid to estimate its standard deviation $\sigma_f$, add Gaussian noise to the training responses so that the expected domain $R^2$ matches a target $R^2\in\{0.5,0.9\}$, and score all methods on a separate noiseless 10\,000-point holdout.
-Performance is summarized by log-normalized RMSE (log-NRMSE), where RMSE on the holdout is normalized by the empirical standard deviation of the noiseless surface on that grid.
+For the Gaussian case, we evaluate the noiseless response surface $f(x)$ on a large space-filling grid to estimate its domain-scale standard deviation $\sigma_f=\mathrm{sd}\{f(x)\}$.
+We then add Gaussian noise to the training responses using